DanDobrick/shac/README.md

 #Shac
-A web-app to help students connect and sleep closer to campus; built in one day for a hackathon.
+Entire site built in 24 hours for a contest put on by [Shac](http://www.shac.io); this entry won first place.

+A web-app to help students connect and sleep closer to campus.
+Only those with a .edu email address can sign up, then students can choose to host other students or "crash" at a host's house/apartment/dorm.
+The "crasher" can offer to exchange things such as walking the host's dog or buying the host coffee as a thank-you for allowing them to stay.

 ##An app by:
 - [Dan Dobrick](https://github.com/DanDobrick)